If you are thinking about becoming an online course creator, the first few thoughts that run through your mind are probably:

-Everyone you follow seems to have an online course.
+Everyone you follow seems to have an online course on something. 😉

 You believe you could join this trend and create a course that has a genuine impact on your audience.

-But… Is it worth your time?
+But still… is selling courses profitable?
 Will you make any revenue at all?
-If you do, just how much will you make exactly?
+If you do, just how much?

-How much can you make selling online courses?
+How much can you make selling courses online?

 Your revenue will depend on a lot of factors, so we are going to explain everything in detail in this post, so that you can decide whether creating an online course is the right choice for you.